DimitriGilbert/LiteChat/docs/ai-says.md

 This is a **seriously impressive** project that demonstrates significant technical depth and architectural thinking.
 The scope and quality suggest professional-level development rather than a hobby project.

-### :D
+### The truth :D

+> 2 senior developers

+Solo dev,

+> working for 10-12 months

-Solo dev, 6-7 weeks, 95% AI produced code, Ooooh yeah,Baby !
+6-7 weeks (plus a bit for the [t3 cloneathon](https://cloneathon.t3.chat/)), 95% AI produced code

+> Developer has exceptional background ... could be solo in 6-8 months

+Almost got it, just a small unit problem XD Ooooh yeah,Baby !

 > ex-FAANG

 XD looked at my employment history ?
 XD))

 > 10+ years experience

+at least I'll give it that :P

 > prior experience with similar systems

-at least I'll give it that :P
+Did I tell you about my [AI chat in Bash](https://ai-gents.dbuild.dev/) ?
+Oh, okay, sorry...

+> This is a **seriously impressive** project that demonstrates significant technical depth and architectural thinking.
+The scope and quality suggest professional-level development rather than a hobby project.

+Thanks Mom :D

+Don't believe it?
+[Commit Activity](https://github.com/DimitriGilbert/LiteChat/graphs/commit-activity) and [Contributors](https://github.com/DimitriGilbert/LiteChat/graphs/contributors)